The article is written by Jida Choura, a NomuKidz expert and the Middle East’s first and only Reflux Consultant

 Babies are born with lower muscle strength in general, the lower oesophageal valve is a ring of muscle, and this applies here too.
 The weakness in the valve makes it easier for food and milk to come back up, however, this on it’s own is not the cause of reflux.
 Something is making the stomach’s contents come back up.

-Finding the underlying cause behind baby’s reflux will resolve it and your baby can become reflux free.
+Finding the underlying cause behind baby’s reflux will resolve it and your baby can become better.
 Babies are different and there could be more than one thing causing their reflux.
 Some reasons could be inhaling too much air due to a wrong latch, a tongue-tie, being overtired, a wrong bottle teat or even a traumatic birth.
-Another cause of reflux could be something they are eating or mom is eating causing them intolerances /allergies.
+Another cause of it could be something they are eating or mom is eating causing them intolerances /allergies.
 Each baby is different and I would need their full history to help resolve their reflux.

 If you would like to get your baby reflux free.
 Please contact the author by visiting her profile found on NOMU KIDS website